 - T1.3 has delivered a comprehensive study on the most established energy performance frameworks and certifications that further address indoor environmental quality.
-This study will act as a basis for the T2.2 overall literature research. - T1.4 concerns the D^2EPC system architecture and sheds light on the modules that will materialise the dynamic KPI calculations. - T2.5 regards the common information model that dictates the information exchange among the project components.
-The task is considered critical for T2.2 as it will define the appropriate interfaces for the Personalised Comfort Profiling PCP and the dynamic KPI calculation engines - T3.1 has delivered the entire IoT framework responsible for information collection from pilot infrastructure.
-The dynamic metric requirements delivered by T2.2 has acted as a basis for the selection of IoT devices that will eventually capture the necessary ambient conditions, after a feasibility and cost-efficiency assessment - T5.1 will issue the D^2EPC manual which will include a brief description of the HC&W KPIs - T5.2 is responsible for identifying the existing pilot IoT infrastructure and define, based on the T2.2 and in collaboration with the works of T3.1, what is already measured and what type of IoT devices need to be further deployed in order to acquire the missing information. - T5.3 will implement the D^2EPC concepts and solutions in the demonstration cases.
-Consequently, T5.3 will validate and evaluate the comfort performance of each pilot, based on the indicators elicited by T2.2.
+This study acted as a basis for the T2.2 overall literature research. - T1.4 concerns the D^2EPC system architecture and sheds light on the modules that materialised the dynamic KPI calculations. - T2.5 regards the common information model that dictated the information exchange among the project components. - T3.1 delivered the entire IoT framework responsible for information collection from pilot infrastructure.
+The dynamic metric requirements delivered by T2.2 acted as a basis for the selection of IoT devices that capture the necessary ambient conditions, after a feasibility and cost-efficiency assessment - T5.1 issued the D^2EPC manual which includes a brief description of the HC&W KPIs - T5.2 identified the existing pilot IoT infrastructure and highlighted -based on the T2.2 and in collaboration with the works of T3.1- the existing IoT measurements along with the necessary extension in the pilot IoT infrastructure to acquire the missing information. - T5.3 implemented the D^2EPC concepts and solutions in the demonstration cases.
+Consequently, T5.3 validated and evaluated the comfort performance of each pilot, based on the indicators elicited by T2.2.